 an undertaking to submit proof of insurance to the Certification Council before issuance of Certification of Accreditation against liability for loss of not less than PKR 10 Million in case of domestic Certification Service Provider or USD 150,000 in case of Foreign Certification Service Provider for any claim arising out of any error or omission on the part of the Applicant, its officers or employees;

-an undertaking to submit a in favour of the Certification Council in a form approved by the Certification Council for an amount as prescribed under Sub-Clause 3(c) of Clause 5, before issuance of Accreditation Certificate.
+an undertaking to submit a performance guarantee issued by a scheduled bank in favour of the Certification Council in a form approved by the Certification Council for an amount as prescribed under Sub-Clause 3(c) of Clause 5, before issuance of Accreditation Certificate.

 (5) The decision on the application of the Certification Service Provider shall be provided within a period of ninety (90) days.
 In case of a delay, the Certification Council shall, in writing, inform the Certification Service Provider the reasons for the delay and take reasonable steps to expedite the decision.